 - a.
 Products used solely for the purpose of weight management in women, infants or children are not allowed.
 A high-calorie product may be appropriate for a participant who is debilitated due to special needs, disease, frequent illness, or medical therapy.
-Refer to the "Product Guide" for further detail and instruction regarding use. - b.
-Low-iron formula (except with rare medical conditions and approved by a state RD). - c.
-Oral electrolyte solutions. - d.
-Formulas while under hospital care. - e.
-Parenteral nutritional products. - f.
-Foods with artificial sweeteners. - g.
-Raw or non-pasteurized milk. - h.
-Dairy products such as half & half, flavored milk and drinks, sweetened condensed milk, organic milk, eggnog, any other specialty milk beverages that have been highly fortified, engineered, or processed. - i.
-Rice milk or other non-dairy substitutes. - j.
-Milk for infants-cow's milk and goat's milk are not allowed for infants less than 1 year.
+Refer to the "Product Guide" for further detail and instruction regarding use.

+- b.
+Low-iron formula (except with rare medical conditions and approved by State RD).

+- c.
+Oral electrolyte solutions.

+- d.
+Formulas while under hospital care.

+- e.
+Parenteral nutritional products.

+- f.
+Foods with artificial sweeteners.

+- g.
+Raw or non-pasteurized milk.

+- h.
+Dairy products such as half & half, flavored milk and drinks, sweetened condensed milk, organic milk, eggnog, any other specialty milk beverages that have been highly fortified, engineered, or processed.

+- i.
+Rice milk or other non-dairy substitutes.